st-ty1/Artix_Asuswrt-Merlin_John_fork/README.md

-   A adaquate patch is supplied (mksquashfs.c.patch)
+An adaquate patch is supplied (mksquashfs.c.patch)

 6.)
 A patch is supplied (Makefile.patch) for the amendments needed in release/src/router/Makefile.
 These amendments are listed in file needed_modifations.txt